Connell, Washington

 Connell (/kɑːˈnɛl/) is a city in Franklin County, Washington, United States.
-The population was 5,441 at the 2020 census.
+The population was 5,441 at the 2020 census, and was estimated at 5,071 in 2024.

 History

+Early settlement

-Prior to 1883 the area now known as Connell was used by ranchers as open range for cattle and horses.
+Prior to 1883, the area known as Connell was used by ranchers as open range for cattle and horses.
 The community was established in 1883 as a junction between the Northern Pacific Railroad and the Oregon Railroad and Navigation Company.
 The new town was called Palouse Junction by Jacob Cornelius Connell, a railroad official and resident.
 Palouse Junction was unique on the Ainsworth—Spokane line, in that it was not on a river.
 It was also the gateway to the Palouse via the OR&N's line to Washtucna.
 Water for trains and for the town was from public wells dug by the railroad.
 At some time between 1886 and 1900, the town was renamed to Connell.